Series: EXCAVATIONS.

 BLADERUNNER wood, shell, red pigeon feathers, bee corpse, mac adaptor, polymers, acrylic glass, 250x500mm

-In the fantastical worlds of the future most animal species are endangered or extinct so that owning an animal is a sign of status and empathy, and the blade runner is one who runs with feathers attached to their legs because the lower part of their legs are missing.
+In the fantastical worlds of the future most animal species are endangered or extinct so that owning an animal is a sign of status and empathy.
+The blade runner is one who runs on their feathers as the lower part of their legs are missing and the apple adaptor was seen as being the bionics that allowed for these creatures to fly.

 AMPHISBAENA horn, shell, peruvian flower water, datura flower, pigments, polymers, acrylic glass, 250x500mm